Unoqwy/swathe/README.md

-# blockbench-mouseless
+# Swathe - A collection of Blockbench plugins

-Stage: Not really started yet.
-The README will be updated when the project reaches a "kind of useful" state.
+Stage: Draft.
+This will be updated when the project reaches a usable state.

-## Installation
+## Plugins

-A bundled version of the plugin is automatically deployed on the [dist](https://github.com/Unoqwy/blockbench-mouseless/tree/dist) branch.
+A bundled version of each plugin is automatically deployed on the [dist](https://github.com/Unoqwy/blockbench-mouseless/tree/dist) branch.

-To install the plugin, you can therefore go to `Plugins -> Load Plugin from URL` and paste [this link](https://cdn.jsdelivr.net/gh/Unoqwy/blockbench-mouseless@dist/mouseless.js).
+TOOD: table with plugins/desc/installation
+automatically generate this section from plugins' packages? maybe as PLUGIN.md?

+## Project Structure

+### Why a monorepo

+The benefits of using a monorepo for Swathe include:

+- Share the same lints and CI jobs without having duplicated code over multiple repos
+- Easier to maintain, when changes are made to the core, it instantly reflects on plugins
+- Centralised packing and distribution